 An executive summary is a high level overview of your business.
 It contains many components in brevity, such as your business model, market and competitors, financial projections, and a final request at the end.

 It’s the first and strongest component of a business plan, but it also serves as a highly functional standalone document.
 Not only does it need to persuade readers to go through the rest of your business plan, but it should also be used as a means for raising money, creating partnerships, launching a new product/service, and for other specific requests and recommendations.

 If you’re planning on writing a complete business plan at this stage or business proposal, it’s wise to do that first, and then come back to your executive summary after.
 Doing so will allow you to get the full picture of your needs and where your business stands amongst competitors.
 Then, you’ll be able to just pull out the most significant highlights and address them briefly in your executive summary.

 How to write an executive summary:

-When you craft your executive summary, keep the following two things in mind: conciseness and professional language.
+When you craft your executive summary (and elevator pitch), keep the following two things in mind: conciseness and professional language.
 That’s your key to leaving a lasting impression when it comes to presenting your work, as long as you’re addressing the right audience with the right solution.